vexide/website/src/content/docs/controller.md

 You can use the [`is_now_pressed`](https://docs.rs/vexide/0.5.1/vexide/devices/controller/struct.ButtonState.html#method.is_now_pressed) and [`is_now_released`](https://docs.rs/vexide/0.5.1/vexide/devices/controller/struct.ButtonState.html#method.is_now_released) methods for this exact purpose.
 These method returns `true` if the button was pressed in the last update (i.e., it was released the last time [`Controller::state`](https://docs.rs/vexide/latest/vexide/devices/controller/struct.Controller.html#method.state) was called and is now pressed) and `false` otherwise.
 This is quite useful for implementing actions like toggling a pneumatic piston or changing the state of a subsystem.

 > [!WARNING]
-> Do note that if a button was quickly pressed and released in-between two updates in our loop, the press will not be detected by `is_now_pressed` and will be dropped.
+> Do note that if a button was pressed and released quickly enough between two updates in our loop, the event will not be picked up by `is_now_pressed`.

 ```rs
 // @fold start